-Backtracking is defined as flying with an angle of greater thaN 90 degrees in respect to the intended flight direction.
+Backtracking is defined as flying with an angle of greater than 90 degrees, when the flight data recording shows this deviation for more than 5 seconds in sequence in respect to the intended flight direction.

 This limitation is extended to the corridor defined by the width used to score gates in the task.